SMRazaRizvi96/MixedReality-based-drone-controller/README.md

     Laptop

 ## Usage
 The drone pilot will be wearing a Hololens2 in which a Cube hologram will augment the vision of the Pilot.
-The drone pilot can see the hologram, and also the drone in the line of sight.
+The drone pilot can see the cube hologram, and also the drone in the line of sight.
 In order to control the drone, the pilot only have to pick the cube hologram, and place it to where the pilot wants the drone to go, and the drone will reach the coordinate of the hologram autonomously.

-## Software Architecture
+## Software Specifications
-The Robot Operating System (ROS1) is used to design the software architecture to provide a communication between the Hololens2 and the DJI Tello drone.
-On the other hand, in order to develop the Mixed Reality scene for the Hololens2, a UNity project is created and a Universal Windows Platform application is built to be deployed on the Hololens through Visual Studio.

-### Specific Software Versions
-    Ubuntu 18.04 running in Virtual Box
+    Ubuntu 18.04 running insie a Virtual Box
-    ROS Melodic
+    ROS Melodic installed in Ubuntu 28.04
     Unity Hub 2.4.3
     Unity 2020.3.13f1
     Visual Studio 2019

+## Software Architecture
+The Robot Operating System (ROS1) is used to design the software architecture to provide a communication between the Hololens2 and Ubuntu, and from Ubuntu to the DJI Tello drone.
+On the other hand, in order to develop the Mixed Reality scene for the Hololens2, a Unity project is created, and a Universal Windows Platform application is built to be deployed on the Hololens through Visual Studio.

 #### Note:
 This repository is still in the development phase.
 You will find various ROS nodes created for the Drone simulation, and others for the actual DJI Tello drone.
+The Unity project is not uploaded yet.

 #### Developer:
 [Syed Muhammad Raza Rizvi](https://github.com/SMRazaRizvi96)